 - Frequency of messages and engagement with audiences should be guided by the specific context of the Code Green. - Example: a gas leak in a facility causes a short-term evacuation, but is quickly remedied and repatriation is able to occur later that same day.
-This would not require extended communications, but rather an initial alert to audiences, followed by an update about the remedy and repatriation, and then follow-up/debriefing meetings with families, Staff, the Ministry, and possibly health service providers. - Frequency should therefore be determined by the Manager of the Incident in question. - In cases of longer-term evacuations, particularly where Residents and/or Patients are moved to other facilities for a period of time, the focus should be on providing regular messages and engagements with families, Staff, and the community, even if there is no new information to share. - Example: flooding occurs in one of the Long-Term Care facilities and Residents must be evacuated to other facilities within and/or outside the community.
+This would not require extended communications, but rather an initial alert to audiences, followed by an update about the remedy and repatriation, and then followup/debriefing meetings with families, Staff, the Ministry, and possibly health service providers. - Frequency should therefore be determined by the Manager of the Incident in question. - In cases of longer-term evacuations, particularly where Residents and/or Patients are moved to other facilities for a period of time, the focus should be on providing regular messages and engagements with families, Staff, and the community, even if there is no new information to share. - Example: flooding occurs in one of the Long-Term Care facilities and Residents must be evacuated to other facilities within and/or outside the community.
 Following the initial alert to audiences, regular messages should be sent this would mean daily messages while the crisis is occurring and as critical new information is received, and no less than weekly messages while the evacuation remains in place (even to just reiterate the status quo and confirm no new information is available at the time).
 Messages should increase in frequency as preparations for repatriation are made, with follow-up messages once repatriation is complete.
 Opportunities to gather input, consult, and possibly involve audiences (particularly family members) should be implemented as soon as possible after the evacuation and should continue regularly.

-Audience Medium Frequency Patients, Residents, and Clients In-person communication At critical milestones: as soon as possible after/as the Code Green is called, as Patients, Residents, and Clients are moved to other facilities, as the issue is resolved, at the point of repatriation, and following repatriation Patient and Resident meetings As appropriate during Code and repatriation At critical milestone: Following repatriation HHHS Staff and Volunteers Direct email updates At critical milestones: as soon as possible after the Code Green is called, as Patients and Residents are moved to other facilities, as the issue is resolved, at the point of repatriation, and following repatriation.
-During short-term evacuations: Hourly or daily During long-term evacuations: Weekly Staff meetings As appropriate during Code and repatriation At critical milestone: Following repatriation FAQs/Scripts As soon as possible after the Code Green is called, and updated as new information is received.
-Patient, Resident, and Client Family Members Direct email updates At critical milestones: as soon as possible after the Code Green is called, as Patients and Residents are moved to other facilities, as the issue is resolved, at the point of repatriation, and following repatriation.
-During short-term evacuations: Hourly or daily During long-term evacuations: Weekly Telephone hotline At critical milestone: Created as soon as possible after the Code Green is called (with information from first email) During short-term evacuation: Update hourly or daily During long-term evacuation: Update weekly Information webpage At critical milestone: Created as soon as possible after the Code Green is called (with information from first email) During long-term evacuation: Update weeklyPatient and resident family meetingsAt critical milestones: as soon as possible after Green is called, as Patients and Residents ar other facilities, as the issue is resolved, at to repatriation, and following resolved, at to repatriation, and following resolved 1 Povised July 9, 2022
+Medium Frequency In-person communication At critical milestones: as soon as possible after/as the Code Green is called, as Patients, Residents, and Clients are moved to other facilities, as the issue is resolved, at the point of repatriation, and following repatriation Patient and Resident meetings As appropriate during Code and repatriation At critical milestone: Following repatriation At critical milestones: as soon as p Green is called, as Patients and Re other facilities, as the issue is res repatriation, and following repatri During short-term evacuations: Hourly or daily During long-term evacuations: Weekly Staff meetings As appropriate during Code and repatriation At critical milestone: Following repatriation FAQs/Scripts As soon as possible after the Code Green is called, and updated as new information is received.
+At critical milestones: as soon as Green is called, as Patients and Rother facilities, as the issue is repatriation, and following repatriation.
+During short-term evacuations: Hourly or daily During long-term evacuations: Weekly Telephone hotline At critical milestone: Created as soon as possible after the Code Green is called (with information from first email) During short-term evacuation: Update hourly or daily During long-term evacuation: Update weekly Information webpage At critical milestone: Created as soon as possible after the Code Green is called (with information from first email) During long-term evacuation: Update weekly Patient and resident family meetings At critical milestones: as soon as possible after the Code Green is called, as Patients and Residents are moved to other facilities, as the issue is resolved, at the point of repatriation, and following repatriation.
+During long-term evacuation: Meet bi-weekly In-person communication Patient and Resident meetings Direct email updates Staff meetings FAQs/Scripts Direct email updates Telephone hotline Information webpage Patient and resident family